ElioSaade4/F1Tenth-Autonomous-Racing/LAB4-Follow_The_Gap/README.md

-# F1Tenth Lab 3: Wall Following
+# F1Tenth Lab 4: Follow The Gap

 ## Outline
-In this lab, a wall following node is developed to run full autonomous laps around the Spielberg track by following the wall on one side of the car.
-(Assuming that the track has walls...)
+In this lab, a node is developed to drive autonomously based on Follow The Gap algorithm.
+The algorithm consists of processing the lidar measurements to find the biggest and farthest gap that the car can drive towards without colliding with obstacles.

 ## Requirements
 - Docker Desktop